 Litigation and Disputes

 All too often, business litigation involves allegations that a competitor engaged in unfair competition or business tactics that were designed to damage a plaintiff’s business.
 However, it is important to understand the difference between legitimate competition and tortious conduct.
-If you feel that you are a victim of a tortious interference from a competitor, don’t hesitate to contact the Virginia lawyers at The Heidt Law Firm, and discuss your concerns and potential course of action.
+If you feel that you are a victim of a tortious interference from a competitor, don’t hesitate to contact the Virginia lawyers at TATE BYWATER, and discuss your concerns and potential course of action.
 Our attorney’s have experience in handling tortious claims successfully and will work with you to mitigate your legal expenses while pursuing potential avenues you can take.

 Hourly In-House Counsel

-For over two decades, the firm has acted as counsel for businesses that do not have the capacity or need for traditional in-house corporate law counsel.
-He offers knowledgeable counseling and advice on the many types of legal issues business owners constantly face.
+For over five decades, the firm has acted as counsel for businesses that do not have the capacity or need for traditional in-house corporate law counsel.
+We offer knowledgeable counseling and advice on the many types of legal issues business owners constantly face.